 At William Perkin we foster students’ enjoyment of mathematics, developing strong mathematicians who are highly numerate and confident in solving a broad range of problems.
 Our students know that mathematics is an incredibly important subject, imperative for some of the best university courses and careers.
 Our students also know that mathematics is a very empowering subject and helps us to understand and appreciate the beauty of the world.

 In Key Stage 3 (Years 7-8), students study number, algebra, geometry and statistics over a variety of units.
 In Key Stage 4 (Years 9-11) students complete their GCSE course, with the most able being prepared fully for the rigour of the A-level course.
+Some even do an additional qualification (FSMQ).
 All students learn formal methods and proof, problem solving techniques and how to communicate effectively using mathematical language.
 The curriculum offer is broad and we also run a number of extended electives (e.g. Mathletics, Chess Club, Mathematics Challenge) to enrich the mathematical experience of all of our students, whatever their ability.

 All students are formally assessed at regular intervals throughout each key stage to ensure they all make excellent progress.
 There are 4 quarterly exams over the year and a piece of standardised assessed homework following every unit.
 The quarterly exams are linear (i.e. they cover all topics studied since the start of the course).
 All results are recorded centrally on Go4Schools and students will receive personalised feedback to help them progress after each assessment and piece of homework.
 We celebrate progress ahead of attainment and our track record is that, since the opening of William Perkin, students have made exceptional progress in mathematics.